 - Demonstrate initiative and professional responsibility

 Small classes provide an interactive learning climate where students are able to interact with Lecturers in lectures, seminars, workshops and tutorials.
 Further, graduates will demonstrate superior business communication skills by completion of a unit in professional Communication in Trimester 1 followed by a further Unit in Professional Communication in Trimester 3.
-The full-time student workload per unit is 12 hours made up of both teacher-directed learning in lectures, tutorials, workshops or laboratory sessions, and, student-directed learning of private study and assignment work.

 Applicants must have successfully completed the equivalent of a 3 year Australian Bachelor degree and have a demonstrated language competence with an IELTS of 6.5 overall with no individual band below 6.0